-Sinosteel Midwest Corporation will ‘Adopt a School’ today, visiting Mt Magnet District High School to talk about careers in mining as part of a federal Government initiative to ready young people for employment.
+Sinosteel Midwest Group will ‘Adopt a School’ today, visiting Mt Magnet District High School to talk about careers in mining as part of a federal Government initiative to ready young people for employment.

 The Adopt a School Program encourages businesses to work with schools to give young people hands‐on learning experiences and raise awareness of the opportunities that await them.

 Representatives from Sinosteel Midwest will meet with around 20 Year 9 to 12 students from Mt Magnet today to talk about their jobs, the training and qualifications required and their career journey so far.